-3.8.5 Awarding the public contract
+3.8.6 Awarding the public contract

-- The contract will be awarded to the (selected) tenderer who submitted the most advantageous, possibly improved, tender on the basis of the criteria mentioned above.
+- §134 The lot(s) will be awarded to the (selected) tenderer who submitted the most advantageous, possibly improved, tender on the basis of the criteria mentioned above.
 We need to point out though, that in conformity with Art.
-85 of the Law of 17 June 2016, there is no obligation for the Contracting Authority to award the contract. - The Contracting Authority can either renounce to award the contract, either redo the procedure, if necessary through another awarding procedure. - The Contracting Authority maintains the right to award only a certain lot or certain lots or sublots.
+85 of the Law of 17 June 2016, there is no obligation for the Contracting Authority to award the contract. - §135 The Contracting Authority can either renounce to award the contract, either redo the procedure, if necessary through another awarding procedure. - §136 The Contracting Authority maintains the right to award only a certain lot or certain lots or sublots.